F-i-f/meson-gse/README.md

 ## Recent changes

+## 2024-05-25

+- Use `git submodule` instead of subtree.
+- Updated documentation.

+## 2024-01-10

+- Gnome Shell 45 and later compatibility.

 ## 2022-12-22

-- Support js102 for javascript validation.
+- Support js102 for JavaScript validation.

 ### 2022-05-20

-- Support js91 for javascript validation.
+- Support js91 for JavaScript validation.
 - Support Meson 0.61 and later.
 - Fix issue in git-subtree-push.